derekreay/canrecall/README.md

 The aim of canrecall is to provide a wrapper in R for the recall API available on the healthycanadians.gc.ca website, and to add additional functionality such as searching by date of recall not present through the API.

-- `recall_api()` lets you search for recalls based on a variety of criteria -`recall_api_date()` - enables you to filter recalls based on a variety of criteria including dates which was not originally available through the webpage
+- `recall_api()` lets you search for recalls based on a variety of criteria
+- `recall_api_date()` - enables you to filter recalls based on a variety of criteria including dates which was not originally available through the webpage
--`recall_api_recent()`- returns the last 15 recalls by date along with the last 15 recalls in the 4 categories.
+- `recall_api_recent()`- returns the last 15 recalls by date along with the last 15 recalls in the 4 categories.

 ## Key features: